EvilSlesh/ax3000t/README.md

 # OpenWrt Passwall2 Auto Configuration
 Automated configuration script for setting up Passwall2 on the Xiaomi AX3000T running OpenWrt.
 Also compatible with similar OpenWrt-supported hardware.
+- Flash 128MB
+- RAM 256MB
+* note: on AX3000T routers, due to factory partitioning overlay has ~60MB compare to similar routers with ~90

 ## Installation
 ### Run from ssh
 ```bash